Office of Drug Security, Integrity, and Response

-The Goals of Office of Drug Security, Integrity, and Recalls include:
+The Goals of Office of Drug Security, Integrity, and Response include:

 - Promoting the quality, integrity, and security of human drugs for U.S. consumers.

 - Addressing the increasingly complex global drug supply chain.

 - Minimizing consumer exposure to substandard drugs by addressing supply chain integrity and security issues, such as counterfeit, diverted, or intentionally adulterated drugs, drug imports and exports, and drug recalls.

 Office of Drug Security, Integrity, and Response Accomplishes this through:

 - Risk- and science-based policy development, surveillance, and enforcement.